input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 **Workflow: transferring from sidechain to mainchain**
 1. On the sidechain, a participant posts a transaction which burns `MCToken`'s corresponding sidechain tokens.
 2. Eventually, transactions from 1. are bundled up into a Merkle root, and the Merkle root is signed by the committee and posted to the mainchain.
+Note that the `tokenName` field of the `MerkleTreeEntry`s *must* be set to `blake2b(serialiseData(MCToken currency symbol, MCToken token name))`.
-3. A mainchain recipient of a transaction from 1. claims their `UnlockMintingPolicy` tokens by posting a transaction on the mainchain, which also unlocks `MCToken`s residing at `LockBoxValidator` addresses.
+3. A mainchain recipient of a transaction from 1. claims their `SCToken`s by posting a transaction on the mainchain, which also unlocks `MCToken`s residing at `LockBoxValidator` addresses.
-4. A participant may burn their `SCToken`s as they serve no purpose.
+4. A participant may burn their `SCToken`s as they serve no purpose -- note that this differs from the original `FUELMintingPolicy` where burning of `FUELMintingPolicy` was something sidechain nodes observed to mint the corresponding tokens on the sidechain.
+With lock/unlock mechanism, sidechains *should not* observe such a transaction, and this should be considered a noop.

 The following diagram depicts the transaction for step 3 of the workflow.

 ![Lock box sidechain to mainchain part 1](./07-ModularisingTokenHandling/NftLockBoxSidechainToMainchain.svg)

+## Recovering the Original Workflow of `FUELMintingPolicy`
+The original workflow of `FUELMintingPolicy` is very easy to recover.
+It simply amounts to *not* using any of the `LockBoxValidator` and `LockBoxOracleMintingPolicy` Plutus scripts, and setting the sidechain nodes to observe the following on the mainchain.

+- If `SCToken` is burned, then the redeemer must be `SCTokenBurn sidechainRecipient`, so mint the corresponding tokens on sidechain to `sidechainRecipient`.

+Note how this differs from the lock/unlock transfer workflow where this was previously a noop.

+And finally, of course, transferring from sidechain to mainchain amounts to the same thing as before where sidechain nodes would bundle up transactions in a Merkle root with some specified token name, say "FUEL",  and submit the Merkle root to the mainchain.

 ## Design Discussion and Related Work
 This section discusses the design with other potential designs, and relevant